ONE DAY IN TAKAYAMA, JAPAN

 Berliner Fernsehturm

-You can also have drinks at the Panorama Bar or a tasty meal at Sphere Restaurant, and buy cool souvenirs at the Gift Shop.
+Don’t miss its famous viewing platform and enjoy a 360-degree view of Berlin and beyond!
+Tickets can be bought online and start at 22.50 EUR for adults.
+You can also have drinks at the Sphere Bar or a tasty meal at Sphere Restaurant, and buy souvenirs at the Gift Shop.

 Unfortunately, the TV Tower has very limited access for visitors in wheelchairs or who have limited mobility.
 When its construction was planned in the 1960s, society wasn’t as open-minded about accessibility concerns as it is today, so physically handicapped visitors weren’t considered in evacuation plans.
-Please find more details about this here.

 The TV Tower is open daily from 9 am to 11 pm from March to October and from 10 am to 10 pm from November to February.